Carol Cram at Pratto del Valle in Prato

 Every time I walk into a room of medieval paintings in an art museum, I make a beeline for anything painted by Ambrolgio Lorenzetti.
 He’s a Siena hometown boy who was a major figure in his day, before succumbing to the plague (so far as we know) in 1348.
 He painted The Allegory of Good and Bad Government frescoes in Siena’s Palazzo Publicco, one of the palazzo’s many breathtaking highlights.

 Lorenzetti painted the four panels from the life of St. Nicholas shown below.
-I get such a kick out of Lorenzetti’s depictions both of people and life in medieval Siena and the architecture–the graceful archways, exterior staircases, and crenelated rooftops.
-I’ve spent a lot of time over the years looking at Lorenzetti’s work to help me visualize what Siena looked like in the mid-14th century so that I can accurately write about the period.
+I get such a kick out of Lorenzetti’s depictions of people and life in medieval Siena and the architecture–the graceful archways, exterior staircases, and crenelated rooftops.

 St. Nicolas Gives to the Poor

 In the top left painting, St. Nicholas is throwing pieces of gold to a poor man to enable him to gather the dowry required to marry off his daughters.
-The point is that St. Nicholas is carrying out the charitable deed secretly and humbly, without seeking acknowledgment (what a swell guy!).
+The point is that St. Nicholas is carrying out the charitable deed secretly and humbly, without seeking acknowledgment.
+What a swell guy!

 St. Nicholas Gets Ordained

 In the bottom left painting, St. Nicholas is being ordained as a bishop of the city of Myra in Asia Minor.
 The legend is that the prelates who had gathered to elect the new bishop of Myra heard a voice ordering them to choose the first man named Nicholas who entered the church.
-And guess who just happened to walk in?

 St. Nicholas Raises the Dead

 The top right painting depicts a miracle performed by St. Nicholas after his death.
 He returns to bring a child back to life after the child was killed by the devil disguised as a pilgrim (the figure in black mounting the stairs).
-There’s a lot to look at in this panel.
-I particularly like the way the figures are portrayed in the upper and lower rooms.

 St. Nicholas Talks to Sailors